Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 import TodosList from "./TodosList";
 ```

-At this point, you now have the `state` data in the `todos` props.
+At this point, you now have the `state` data in the `todos` prop.
 Thanks to this line:

 ```jsx
 <TodosList todos={this.state.todos} />